 Once you have your betting account topped off, you can browse the boards and place all the Super Bowl bets you wish.
 Your wagers will be shown in terms of USD rather than BTC, and you can assemble your Super Bowl ticket as you would any other sports wager.

-When you deposit with Zelle/Bitcoin, you will have access to all the NFL odds, lines, props, and futures you’re used to, with no multi-day wait to get your funds ready for betting.
-Zelle is the fastest way to fund your bankroll and is the best Super Bowl bet you can make this season!
+When you deposit via Zelle-to-Bitcoin, you will have access to all the NFL odds, lines, props, and futures you’re used to, with no multi-day wait to get your funds ready for betting.
+Zelle is the fastest way to fund your bankroll with Bitcoin, and it’s the best Super Bowl bet you can make this season!

 Depositing With Zelle